laravel/docs/eloquent.md

 <a name="soft-deleting"></a>
 ### Soft Deleting

 In addition to actually removing records from your database, Eloquent can also "soft delete" models.
-When models are soft deleted, they are not actually removed from your database.
+When models are soft-deleted, they are not actually removed from your database.
 Instead, a `deleted_at` attribute is set on the model and inserted into the database.
-If a model has a non-null `deleted_at` value, the model has been soft deleted.
+If a model has a non-null `deleted_at` value, the model has been soft-deleted.
 To enable soft deletes for a model, use the `Illuminate\Database\Eloquent\SoftDeletes` trait on the model:

     <?php